Insulate Your Business Against Billions in Annual Return Fraud Losses

-A merchant’s willingness to be flexible with customers, such as in accept a return even after the grace period is expired, will build customer loyalty and positive feeling toward the brand.
+A merchant’s willingness to be flexible with customers, such as accepting a return even after the grace period is expired, will build customer loyalty and positive feelings toward the brand.
 Ultimately, this will pay-off in the long run, ensuring that legitimate customers keep coming back.

 Merchants should also remember that one of the primary reasons customers turn to fraudulent means to recover the funds from a transaction is that they believe it to be the easiest solution.
 In this way, a merchant’s willingness to work with customers can help deter fraudulent behavior.

 When merchants are flexible regarding return policies, shoppers come to understand that by going through the merchant first, they will achieve a better outcome in less time than it takes to file a chargeback.